-Proof.
-In order to arrive to a contradiction, let us assume that there is a strictly positive lower bound for the step size parameter.
-Classical arguments, similar to the ones used by Torczon [44] and Audet and Dennis [1] for single objective optimization, allow us to conclude that all the iterates and poll points (i.e., points of the form $x_k + \alpha_k d$ , for $d \in D_k$ ) generated by DMS (Algorithm 2.1) lie in an integer lattice.
-The intersection of a compact set with an integer lattice is finite and thus the number of points which can be added to the iterate list is finite.
-It remains to show that the algorithm cannot cycle among these finite number of points.
+Proof: In order to arrive to a contradiction, let us assume that there is a strictly positive lower bound for the step size parameter.
+Classical arguments, similar to the ones used by Torczon [43] and Audet and Dennis [1] for single optimization, allow us to conclude that all the iterates and poll points (i.e., points of the form $x_k + \alpha_k d$, for $d \in D_k$) generated by DMS (Algorithm 3.1) lie in a rational lattice.
+The intersection of a compact set with a rational lattice is finite and thus the number of points which can be added to the iterate list is finite.
+It remains to show that the algorithm cannot cycle among this finite set of points.

 If a point is removed from the iterate list, then it is because it is dominated by another point in the new iterate list.
 Thus, by transitivity, it can never be added again to the iterate list.
 At each successful iteration, at least one new point is added to the iterate list.
-Since the number of points which can be added is finite, the number of successful iterations must also be finite, which, according to the step size updating rules, contradicts the fact that there is a lower bound on the step size parameter. $\Box$
+Since the number of points which can be added is finite, the number of successful iterations must also be finite, which, according to the step size updating rules, contradicts the fact that there is a lower bound on the step size parameter.

-A.2.
+4.2.
 Globalization by imposing sufficient decrease.
-A different globalization strategy consists in using a forcing function, by considering $\bar{\rho}(\cdot) = \rho(\cdot)$ in Algorithm 2.1, imposing sufficient rather than simple decrease when accepting new iterates.
+A different globalization strategy consists in using a forcing function, by considering $\bar{\rho}(\cdot) = \rho(\cdot)$ in Algorithm 3.1, imposing sufficient rather than simple decrease when accepting new iterates.
 The following result is relatively classic in nonlinear (single objective) optimization.
 Kolda, Lewis and Torczon [30] (see also [9, Section 7.7]) derive it in the context of direct-search methods of directional type, when applied to single objective optimization.
-We will need the following assumption (which, note, was already part of Assumption A.2).
+We will need the following assumption (which, note, was already part of Assumption 4.3).

-ASSUMPTION A.5.
-The distance between $x_k$ and the point $x_k + \alpha_k d_k$ tends to zero if and only if $\alpha_k$ does:
+Assumption 4.6.
+The distance between x_k and the point $x_k + \alpha_k d_k$ tends to zero if and only if α_k does: